-We then measure the azimuthally-averaged profiles of gas density and iron abundance and, consequently, the iron mass cumulative profile.
-While accurate deprojection is always mandatory for density profiles, we chose to use only the projected profiles for iron abundance.
+We now measure the azimuthally-averaged profiles of gas density and iron abundance, and consequently the iron mass cumulative profile.
+While accurate deprojection is always mandatory for density profiles, we choose to use only the projected profiles for iron abundance.
 The reason for this choice is twofold.
-First, since the typical metallicity variation across a cluster is usually smaller than a factor of ~3 (~ $Z{\odot}$ at the iron peak to ~ $Z{\odot}/3$ in the outskirts), the projection effect has an actually mild impact on the measured abundance in most of the cases.
+First, since the typical metallicity variation across a cluster is usually smaller than a factor of ~ 3 (~ $Z{\odot}$ at the iron peak to ~ $Z{\odot}/3$ in the outskirts), projection effect has an actually mild impact on the measured abundance in most of the cases.
 Second, deprojection on metallicity usually requires much more photons but results in a much larger error in single measurement.
-If the cluster deviates from perfect spherical symmetry, which is, in fact, very common, deprojection induces extra uncertainty, which can not be properly assessed.
-It is for these reasons that we adopted deprojected profiles of density and projected profiles of iron abundance.
-This is a procedure that is commonly adopted in recent papers dealing with ICM abundance (see, e.g., Mernier et al. 2017; Lovisari & Reiprich 2019).
-The potential impact of this assumption is discussed in Sect.
-4.
+If the cluster deviates from perfect spherical symmetry, which is in fact very common, deprojection induces extra uncertainty, which can not be properly assessed.
+For these reasons we adopt deprojected profiles of density, and projected profiles of iron abundance, a procedure that is commonly adopted in recent papers dealing with ICM abundance (see, e.g., Mernier et al. 2017; Lovisari & Reiprich 2019).
+The potential impact of this assumption is discussed in Section 4.